ubiquity/business-development/Content for requests to Safe ecosystem foundation.md

 DevPool is a Web3 freelance marketplace on top of GitHub.
 It scales development throughput with talents available on GitHub and automates routine freelance management activities.
-Ubiquity DAO uses Gnosis Chain for payouts to DAO members and freelancers.
+Ubiquity uses Gnosis Chain for payouts to DAO members and freelancers.

-DevPool is in beta testing with the open issues listed here https://github.com/ubiquity/devpool-directory Currently, the cost for DevPool services is only payout for freelancers without any fees for the DevPool.
+DevPool is in beta testing with the open issues listed here https://github.com/ubiquity/devpool-directory/issues Currently, the cost for DevPool services is only payout for freelancers without any fees for the DevPool itself.
 We offer that DevPool will solve several issues currently open in your GitHub projects https://github.com/safe-global https://github.com/gnosischain

 Looking forward to your feedback.